Are you a community group working with UBC on a shared project?

 CUES 2021 Info Session: September 22, 2021

-An online info session will be held on September 22, 2021 from 10h30-11h30 prior to the NOI deadline for prospective applicants to learn more about the fund and the application process.
+An online info session was held on September 22, 2021 from 10h30-11h30 prior to the NOI deadline for prospective applicants to learn more about the fund and the application process.

-For those that submit an NOI, an additional online info session will be held in November 2021 to assist in preparing the full application.
+For those that submit an NOI, an additional online info session will be held in early November, date to be confirmed.
+More information and registration details will be set after the NOI deadline.

 Funding is intentionally flexible to support the different costs that are associated with community engagement activities.
 Below are examples of eligible and ineligible expenses: